spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 ## Compiler Option
 ## `:infer-externs true`
 Turns on Externs Inference and writes an externs file `inferred_externs.js`
-## Infer Waring FLag
+## Infer Waring Flag
 ## `(set! *warn-on-infer* true)`
 Turns on inference warnings

 !SLIDE

-Three types of inference warnings
+# Three types of inference warnings

 - Use of an unknown JavaScript type
 - Using Base JavaScript Object